-Do you want to add advanced & blazing fast Natural Language Processing (NLP) capabilities to your GUI app?
+Do you want to add advanced & blazing fast Natural Language Processing (NLP) capabilities to your GUI app when building with Python Windows GUI Builder?
 This post will get you to understand how to use spaCy Python Library using Python4Delphi (P4D) in the Delphi/C++ Builder application and perform some advanced NLP tasks.

 What is spaCy?

 spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.
 It’s designed specifically for production use and helps you build applications that process and “understand” large volumes of text.
 It can be used to build information extraction or natural language understanding systems.

 - Multi-task learning with pre-trained transformers like BERT

 - Components for named entity recognition, part-of-speech tagging, dependency parsing, sentence segmentation, text classification, lemmatization, morphological analysis, entity linking, and more

 - Easily extensible with custom components and attributes

 - Support for custom models in PyTorch, TensorFlow, and other frameworks